Ch3di/MemAc/README.md

 - Download and install Swift and Vapor 4 framework
 - Clone this repository
 - Generate random RSA private and public keys
-- Create a file in the app folder, call it 'jwtRS256.key' and store there your private key
+- Create a file in the app folder, call it 'jwtRS256.key' and store there your private key (Disclaimer: not the optimal solution)
 - Create a file in the app folder, call it 'jwtRS256.key.pub' and store there your public key
 - Open terminal in the app directory and fire up the following command: swift run